Internal structure of Earth: Crust and lithosphere

-The Earth's crust ranges from 5 to 70 km in depth and is the outermost layer.
-The thin parts are the oceanic crust, which underlie the ocean basins (5–10 km) and is mafic-rich (dense iron-magnesium silicate mineral or igneous rock).
+Earth's crust ranges from 5 to 70 km in depth and is the outermost layer.
+The thin parts are the oceanic crust, which underlies the ocean basins (5–10 km) and is mafic-rich (dense iron-magnesium silicate mineral or igneous rock).
 The thicker crust is the continental crust, which is less dense and is felsic-rich (igneous rocks rich in elements that form feldspar and quartz).
 The rocks of the crust fall into two major categories – sial (aluminium silicate) and sima (magnesium silicate).
 It is estimated that sima starts about 11 km below the Conrad discontinuity, though the discontinuity is not distinct and can be absent in some continental regions.

-The Earth's lithosphere consists of the crust and the uppermost mantle.
+Earth's lithosphere consists of the crust and the uppermost mantle.
 The crust-mantle boundary occurs as two physically different phenomena.
 The Mohorovičić discontinuity is a distinct change of seismic wave velocity.
-This is caused by a change in the rock's density – Immediately above the Moho, the velocities of primary seismic waves (P wave) are consistent with those through basalt (6.7–7.2 km/s), and below they are similar to those through peridotite or dunite (7.6–8.6 km/s).
+This is caused by a change in the rock's density – immediately above the Moho, the velocities of primary seismic waves (P wave) are consistent with those through basalt (6.7–7.2 km/s), and below they are similar to those through peridotite or dunite (7.6–8.6 km/s).
 Second, in oceanic crust, there is a chemical discontinuity between ultramafic cumulates and tectonized harzburgites, which has been observed from deep parts of the oceanic crust that have been obducted onto the continental crust and preserved as ophiolite sequences.

 Many rocks making up Earth's crust formed less than 100 million years ago; however, the oldest known mineral grains are about 4.4 billion years old, indicating that Earth has had a solid crust for at least 4.4 billion years.

 Mantle

+Earth's mantle extends to a depth of 2,890 km, making it the planet's thickest layer.